We all know that menstrual pads are for periods – but what about the mysterious panty liner?

 - Panty liners should not be worn during your sleep.
 This is to allow your skin to breathe properly and stay comfortable at night.

 - It’s advised to avoid using panty liners during heavy periods.
-Panty liners are designed for lighter flows so won’t be adequate enough protection.
+Panty liners are designed for lighter flows so won’t be adequate protection.

 Different types of panty liners